partha-bro/study-repo/php/php-rest-api/README.md

 		header('Access-Control-Allow-Origin: *');							// open/partern API use
 				* means all develoers are use and any domain means allow perticular domain to use header('Access-Control-Allow-Headers:<header-name>');				// define header name for use

+## For testing APIs

+	we can use POSTMAN chrome extension for testing.

+## How we can read all data using api?

+	use HTTP Method: GET

+	NOTE: 1.
+Always use JSON format for read and write.

+	use json_encode for result and error because we can fetch the array from sql.

+## How we can read single data using api?

+	use HTTP Method: POST

+	Step 1: first input single data from user using json format so we fetch that using json_decode and convert to array.

+	Step 2: using that array we can run sql query

+	code:
+		// $data store array value, 'php://input' is use for input json file for api.
+		$data = json_decode(file_get_contents('php://input'),true);
+		$student_id = $data['id'];